TD Ameritrade review

 TD Ameritrade is a Multi-Assets Trading Platform with over 219+ Assets

 TD Ameritrade trades in multiple financial asset types.
-An asset in financial investment, is any security or asset, tangible or intangible, that has a financial value attached.
+A financial asset is any security or asset that has financial value attached, tangible or intangible.
 This means that Forex trading, CFD trading, Spread Betting, Social trading, Share Dealing are considered financial assets.

 Features of TD Ameritrade